-a Treasurer; and
+a Treasurer;

-ordinary members (if any) elected under rule 55General Duties
+ordinary members (if any) elected under rule 54.

+General Duties

 As soon as practicable after being elected or appointed to the Committee, each committee member must become familiar with these Rules and the Act.

 The Committee is collectively responsible for ensuring that the Association complies with the Act and that individual members of the Committee comply with these Rules.